music-soul1-1/fire-notes/README.md

 This is a notes and to-do application.
 Web version (the only tested version currently) is built with [Next.js](https://nextjs.org/).

 Windows version uses [Tauri](https://tauri.app/).
-Note that it was not tested yet.
+Note that it was not tested or built yet.

 ### [See changelog](https://github.com/music-soul1-1/fire-notes#changelog)

 ## Features
 * Save your notes and tasks.
-* Cross-platform.
+* Cross-platform (Mobile version will be available soon).
 * Real-time updates.
 * Storage and Authentication are provided by [Firebase](https://firebase.google.com/).
 * Hosted on [Vercel](https://vercel.com/).